 The School Psychology concentration is designed for students interested in the theory and practice of school psychology.
-This concentration requires an additional 12 semester credit hours for a total of sixty (60) semester credit hours.
-The first year is devoted to preparation in the basic foundations of psychology, including assessment and diagnosis of learning, emotional and behavioral problems.
-The second year and summer courses include training in counseling, consultation, intervention strategies, supervised practicum(300 clock hours), and an internship of not fewer than 1,200 clock hours, of which 600 must be in a public school.
-However, upon completion of this program and an acceptable score on the National School Psychology Examination, students may be eligible to apply for licensure as a Licensed Specialist in School Psychology from the Texas State Board of Examiners of Psychologist.
+This concentration requires an additional 12 semester credit hours for a total of sixty-six (66) semester credit hours.
+The first year is devoted to preparation in the basic foundations of psychology, including ethics, counseling theory, and the assessment and diagnosis of learning, emotional and behavioral problems.
+The second year includes training in counseling, consultation, intervention strategies, supervised practicum(150 clock hours), and an internship of not fewer than 1,200 clock hours, of which 600 must be in a public school.
+Upon completion of this concentration and an acceptable score on the National School Psychology Examination, students are eligible to apply for licensure as a Licensed Specialist in School Psychology (LSSP) from the Texas State Board of Examiners of Psychologist or from boards in other states which have similar requirements.